Baskar144/CRM/internal/readme.md

 # Customer Relationship Management

 This project focuses on building a simple backend service for Customer Relationship Management (CRM).
+The project focuses on using GORM and Postgres (SQL database to store the records in database).

 # Descrition